tester1121/1121-s-Bot/README.md

 ! | Hello | !Hello | If there is a command for that message, then yes.

 5. Add your bot to your Discord server.
 If you do not know how to do this, find a guide on Google.
+6. Download Node.js
-6. Open Terminal or Command Prompt.
+7. Open Terminal or Command Prompt.

 If you are on Windows with Command Prompt, click [here.](https://www.google.com)